dogpls/NZ/README.md

-# Experimental/Test Website for a friend
+# Experimental, Testing Website for a friend